amosproj/amos2022ss06-idunion-blockchain-dashboard/Team-Handbook/Team-Handbook-Template/general/handbook-usage/readme.md

 1. The handbook is the process.
 Any section sections with names like 'process', 'policies', 'best practices', or 'standard operating procedures' are an indication of a deeper problem, for example duplication between a prose description of a process and a numbered list description of the same process that should be combined in one description of the process.
 1. Use headers liberally.
 Headers should have normal capitalization (don't use [ALL CAPS](https://en.wikipedia.org/wiki/All_caps) nor [TitleCase](http://www.grammar-monster.com/glossary/title_case.htm)).
 After a header have one blank line, this is [not required in the standard](http://spec.commonmark.org/0.27/#example-46) but is our convention.

-1. Learn how to edit the [handbook using git](https://github.com/ghostinthewires/Team-Handbook-Template/tree/master/Team-Handbook-Template/general/contributing).
-Please read through the [Git Commit Style Guidelines](https://github.com/ghostinthewires/Team-Handbook-Template/tree/master/Team-Handbook-Template/general/commit-style-guide) before contributing.
-1. When you submit a merge request, make sure that it gets merged quickly.
-Making single, small changes quickly will ensure your branch doesn't fall far behind master, creating merge conflicts.
-Aim to make and merge your update on the same day.
-Mention people in the merge request or reach them via chat.
-If you get a suggestion for a large improvement on top of the exiting one consider doing that separately.
-1. If you have to move content have a merge request that moves it and does nothing else.
-If you want to clean it up, summarize it, or expand on it do that after the moving MR is merged.
-This is much easier to review.
-1. Keep your handbook pages short and succinct.
-Eliminate fluff and get right to the point with the shortest possible wording.
-Keep in mind that the biggest challenge cited by new employees is the vast amount of information to take in during on-boarding.
-1. We don't need [.gitkeep files](http://www.ryanwright.me/cookbook/git/gitkeep) in our handbook, they make it harder to quickly open a file in editors.
-Don't add them, and delete them when you see them.

-## Management

 It is each team member's responsibility to ensure the handbook stays current and to verify the content in the handbook is accurate.

-## Screenshare the handbook instead of creating a presentation

-Presentations are great for ephemeral content like group updates and board presentations.
-[Evergreen content](https://www.thebalance.com/what-is-evergreen-content-definition-dos-and-don-ts-2316028) like should be based on the handbook.
-Please screenshare the handbook instead of creating a presentation for evergreen content because:

-1. It saves you the effort of creating a presentation.
-1. People can easily find the handbook section later on.
-1. The handbook is checked and improved as part of the preperation.
-1. The content is open to contributions.
-1. The content is integrated with the rest of our processes.
-1. Also see some of the [advantages of using our handbook](https://github.com/ghostinthewires/Team-Handbook-Template/tree/master/Team-Handbook-Template/general/handbook-usage#advantages).

 ## Make it worthwhile